 Preparing your home before surgery, is really helpful for when you get discharged.
-For example, you can:
+For example:

 - Freeze some simple-to-cook meals or have some 'ready meals' available. - Move any regularly used items that are heavy or out of reach, so you can get to them more easily.
 For example, move the saucepans you use most often up from any low shelves or cupboards. - Avoid trip hazards by removing any loose rugs or obstacles from the floor.
-This can be furniture or things that you could easily trip over. - Make arrangements for someone to care for any pets, including walking dogs after your surgery.
+This can be furniture or things that you could easily trip over. - Make arrangements for someone to care for any pets, including walking dogs after your surgery. - You may want to buy a long handled grabber, a long handled shoe horn, and a sock aid.
+These items will help you carry out your daily tasks following surgery.

-Why is it important to keep as fit and healthy as possible before my operation?
+• Why is it important to keep as fit and healthy as possible before my operation?